 During the Winter Months Martha was actively involved at the Minneapolis Public Library Science Museum and, with husband William, in the Minnesota Mycological Society.
 Martha was secretary of the Society from 1926 to 1943.

-On March 30th Martha and husband Bill drove to the Garden with a kerosene stove, walked through the Tamarack Trail and met with a Mr. Carl Erickson from the Park Board.
+On March 30th Martha and husband Bill drove to the Garden with a kerosene stove, walked through the Tamarack Trail and met with Park Keeper Mr. Carl Erickson.
 Walking was hard due to deep snow and they had to chip out the ice at the gate to get into the Garden, where they found everything in fine condition.
-(4)
+(1)

-Note: Martha was appointed "temporary" curator in April 1933 to work until Oct.
-1st, 1933 for $60 per month.
+Note: Martha was appointed "temporary" curator in April 1933 to work "during the balance of the season, or such other time thereof as seems advisable and satisfactory" for $60 per month.
 (Letter of Superintendent Theodore Wirth to the Board of Park Commissioners dated April 18, 1933).
 This was confirmed in 1936 and 1938 by the Minneapolis Civil Service Commission that her position was "temporary curator" at the same rate of pay.
-It was not until April 4, 1940 that the position was confirmed permanent.

 Spring did not come on the equinox in 1940.
 Throughout April and May the weather swung from very cold to very warm.
 On opening day, April 1st, Martha recorded:

 “Beautiful clear day, warm, much snow in Garden.
 3 foot drift north of office.
-Cleaned large room, chipped out upper gate, came in thru tamarack trail, melting snow for scrubbing, everything is fine condition, nothing disturbed.”
-(4)
+Cleaned large room, chipped out upper gate, came in thru tamarack trail [photo above], melting snow for scrubbing, everything is fine condition, nothing disturbed.”
+(1)

-On April 4th “cold and moist, stove going all day and then cold stays in all day - no one in”.
-The next day, “Frost last night, pond froze over”.
+On April 4th “cold and moist, stove going all day, stay in all day - no one in.”
+The next day, “Frost last night, pond froze over.”
 On April 11:

 But only two days later on the 14th she would record: